Nethereum/Nethereum.Docs/docs/accounts.md

 To send a transaction, you will either manage your account and sign the raw transaction locally using your account's private key, or let the client (Parity / Geth) manage the account for you.
 There is a [standard](https://github.com/ethereum/wiki/wiki/Web3-Secret-Storage-Definition) for managing private keys, it is followed by all Ethereum clients.

-In the first scenario (manual signing) the account needs to be unlocked, the second scenario requires the password at the time of sending the transaction.
+In the first scenario (manual signing) the account needs to be unlocked, the second scenario requires a password at the time of sending the transaction.

-In `Nethereum.Web3`, to simplify the process, two types of account objects can be used: "Account" or "ManagedAccount".
+In `Nethereum.Web3`, to simplify the process, two types of account objects can be used: `Account` or `ManagedAccount`.
 Both objects store the account information required to send a transaction: private key, or password.

-The difference between an "Account" and a "ManagedAccount" object is mainly about where the private key or the key file is stored and how they are accessed.
+The difference between an `Account` and a `ManagedAccount` object is mainly about where the private key or the key file is stored and how they are accessed.

 #### _Please note:_  the below explains how to use `Account` and `ManagedAccount` objects in the context of the Nethereum framework.
 Those definitions are not to be confused with Ethereum the concepts of EOA and contract accounts.